 What Happens to a Soul Just After Death?

 When a person’s body has experienced what we call death, there is that essential part of them, the soul, which immediately moves on to another plane of existence.
-They are usually greeted by loved ones who have already passed and caring Spirit Guides and angels.
-There is a period of orientation where they “review” their lifetime on earth and the lessons hopefully learned.
-Once acclimated to their new state of being, they are able to communicate with those left behind.
-They will be there to greet their loved ones when they pass over.
+If they make the decision to cross to the light, they’re immediately greeted by loved ones who have already passed along with Guardian Spirit Guides and Angels.
+Next, there’s a period of orientation where souls review their lifetime on earth and the lessons learned.
+Once acclimated to their new state of being, souls are then able to communicate with those left behind.
+And, they’ll be present to greet their loved ones when they pass.

 Mediumship and Spirit communication provides a tool to help one come to terms with loss in a positive way.
-Understanding that our loved one actually lives on, albeit in another state of being, helps to alleviate grief and can also contribute to soothing guilt or other feelings of unfinished business.
-Talking with them once more can bring about needed healing from grief.
-As a teacher of Spirit Communication, I have spent years witnessing these truths.
+Understanding that our loved one actually lives on, albeit in another state of being, helps to alleviate grief and can also contribute to soothing guilt or feelings of unfinished business.